KQDI (AM)

-KQDI (1450 AM, "NewsTalk 1450") is a radio station broadcasting a News Talk Information format.
+KQDI (1450 AM, "NewsTalk 1450") is a radio station broadcasting a news/talk format.
 Licensed to Great Falls, Montana, United States, the station serves the Great Falls area.
-The station is currently owned by STARadio Corporation and features programming from Westwood One, CNN Radio and Premiere Radio Networks.
+The station is owned by STARadio Corporation and features programming from Westwood One and Premiere Radio Networks.

 History

 KBGF and KUDI

 KQDI went on the air as KBGF on September 23, 1955.
 It was owned by Community Broadcasters, Inc., a group of local businessmen, and was the city's fourth radio station.
 The call letters stood for "Keep Building Great Falls".
 From its inception, it operated as a contemporary Top 40 music radio station.
 KBGF was sold to a group of Washington state radio owners and operators in January 1957.
 The group included Paul Crain, Del Cody, Walter N. Nelskog, and D. Gene Williams.
 The sale was approved by the FCC in July 1957, and the call letters changed to KUDI.
 The new call letters were an acronym for "Keep Up Doing It".